I7-Examples/Bronze/docs/source.txt

 	if the player carries it, no;
 	if it is enterable and it is open, yes.

 Section 2 - Adjustments to Wording of Standard Refusals

-Procedural rule: substitute the helpful can't enter something carried rule for the can't enter something carried rule; substitute the fulsome report dropping rule for the standard report dropping rule; ignore the block vaguely going rule.
+The helpful can't enter something carried rule is listed instead of the can't enter something carried rule in the check entering rules.

+The fulsome report dropping rule is listed instead of the standard report dropping rule in the report dropping rules.

+The block vaguely going rule is not listed in any rulebook.

 Rule for supplying a missing noun while going:
 	if going